Healthy Megacities: The Solution Is Intuitively Obvious, But Is It Achievable?

 Sarah Wetter, JD, MPH is a law fellow at the O’Neill Institute for National and Global Health Law.
 Wetter holds a law degree from Arizona State University and an MPH from the Johns Hopkins Bloomberg School of Public Health.
 She also concurrently serves as a Staff Attorney for the Network for Public Health Law.

-Alexandra Finch is a Fellow at the O’Neill Institute for National and Global Health Law at Georgetown University.
+Alexandra Finch is an Associate at the O’Neill Institute for National and Global Health Law and an Adjunct Professor of Law at Georgetown University.